MicrosoftDocs/entra-docs/docs/id-governance/conditional-access-exclusion.md

     ![Access reviews audit logs listing actions](./media/conditional-access-exclusion/access-reviews-audit-logs.png)

 As an IT administrator, you know that managing exclusion groups to your policies is sometimes inevitable.
-However, maintaining these groups, reviewing them on a regular basis by the business owner or the users themselves, and auditing these changes can be made easier with access reviews.
+However, maintaining these groups, reviewing them regularly by the business owner or the users themselves, and auditing these changes can be made easier with access reviews.

 ## Next steps